 - I've gone a whole winter without shoes, and would do it again.

-- I've worked in technology for almost two decades, and have done a lot of research on copyright / IP issues, as well as consumer law and technological innovation.
+- I've worked in technology for almost two decades, and have done a lot of research on copyright / IP issues, as well as consumer law and technological innovation and the way companies and technologists treat each other.

 - I believe in uncompromising loyalty to the truth of who you are, and I believe that this truth, if you know it, will actually set you free.